Student Research FAQs

 Students can conduct research in the Bryn Mawr Biology Department on a part-time basis during the academic year or full-time during the summer.

-- During the academic year, students who enroll in BIOL 403 are expected to work in the lab for 10 hours each week, and receive one course credit per semester.
-Two semesters of BIOL 403 can count towards the biology major as one biology lab course.
+- During the academic year, students who enroll in BIOL 403 (sophomores and juniors) or BIOL 400 (seniors) are expected to work in the lab for 10 hours each week, and receive one course credit per semester.

 - During the summer, students receive a stipend to work 35-40 hours a week for 10 weeks, generally starting in late May and ending in early August.